Christian Treatment Centers for Depression: Christians and Depression – Scientifically Proven Activities to Elevate Your Mood

 Each year more than 21 million Americans, many of them Christians, are diagnosed with depression.
 If depression runs in your family tree, you have a greater tendency to experience depression at some time in your life.
 Depression is generally triggered by a crisis or loss in our lives.
 Everyone gets down sometimes, but prolonged sadden begins to alter the functioning of our minds and may also create a chemical unbalance in our brains.

 When we experience depression, healthy thoughts are replaced by negative and debilitating thoughts which start to affect our moods.
 These destructive thoughts become so embedded in our thinking that they cripple us.
 The longer depression goes untreated the more debilitating our lives become.
-One key to overcoming depression is reprogramming your thinking (renewing your mind), but that can be difficult to do when you can hardly get yourself out of the bed.
+One key to is reprogramming your thinking (renewing your mind), but that can be difficult to do when you can hardly get yourself out of the bed.

 How can Biblical meditation help?
 Christian meditation is like the wheel chair that picks you up off the floor and gets you moving in the direction of recovery.
 Consistent Christian meditation will help you to control your thoughts and renew your mind with God’s word.
 Worry is fear and comes from not trusting God to meet your needs.